 When it comes to handling money in Argentina, here are a few handy tips I’ve learned from experience:

-- Avoid exchanging money into pesos before you arrive in Argentina – you’ll get screwed over.
+- Avoid exchanging money into pesos before you arrive in Argentina.

 - Bring US$100 notes – the cleaner and crisper, the better.
 You’ll get a better rate for these in the cuevas.

 - Cuevas will rarely want to change US$10 or US$20 notes.
-I’ve changed US$50 notes, but it was done reluctantly.
+I’ve changed US$50 notes, but it was done reluctantly and I got a lower rate.

-- Be aware of money restrictions on bringing USD.
+- Be aware of money restrictions on bringing USD into Argentina.
 Like most countries around the world, there’s a $10k limit without having to declare it.

 - I’d recommend booking hotels and tours in advance online using your credit card.
 It simplifies things and cuts down the amount of cash you need on hand.